top of page

 How to Design a Freelance Portfolio Website in 10 Minutes (Free Video)

-Want to learn how to design a freelance portfolio for your new freelance business?
+Do you want to learn how to design a freelance portfolio for your new freelance business?

-But eventually, I came across a webinar training and realized I needed to present myself as a business owner and niche expert to get freelance clients to take me seriously (and pay me more).
+I started with a “portfolio” site but realized I needed to present myself more as a business owner and niche expert and less like a "freelancer".

 Feels like you?